 After confirming payment, the Taxation and Revenue Department prepares and files a lien release.
 The release is recorded with the county clerk's office, officially removing the lien from property records and restoring ownership rights.

-Taxpayers should confirm with the county clerk that the lien release was recorded correctly.
-They should also contact credit reporting agencies to ensure the lien is removed from their credit files.
+Taxpayers should confirm with the county clerk that the lien release was recorded correctly and retain official documentation for their records.

 The Role of the County in Tax Sales